npes87184/PhotoMap/README.md

 PhotoMap
 ========
-An opem source android app for marking the pictures exif gps information into map
+An opem source android app for marking the gps information of exif of the pictures into map

 Latest Version
 ========